Are Toilet Seat Covers Flushable? [Answered]

 Do Toilet Seat Covers Do Anything?

-In fact, there isn’t much to protect us from according to Dr. William Schaffner, a professor of preventive medicine at Vanderbilt University Medical Center, he says, ”toilet seats are not a vehicle for the transmission of any infectious agents — you won’t catch anything,”
+In fact, there isn’t anything dangerous on a toilet seat that we need protection from.
+According to Dr. William Schaffner, a professor of preventive medicine at Vanderbilt University Medical Center, ”Toilet seats are not a vehicle for the transmission of any infectious agents — you won’t catch anything,”

-While on the topic of bacteria, it is important to know that there are so many other things you come in contact with every day that has more bacteria than toilets.
-In fact, toilets’ smooth surface is made to prevent bacteria from being able to latch on.
+While on the topic of bacteria, it is important to know that there are so many other things you come in contact with every day that have more bacteria than toilets.
+In fact, a toilets’ smooth surface is made to prevent bacteria from being able to latch on.

 In addition, toilet seats do not stay warm enough for transmittable diseases to stay alive.
 Therefore, many worries concerning public toilet seats aren’t completely necessary.